 NOTE 2: In case of unaligned SFN across carriers in a cell group, the SFN of the concerned Serving Cell is used to calculate the occurrences of configured uplink grants.

+For a multi-PUSCH configured grant, upon detecting the end of a data burst (EoDB), the MAC entity shall consider as unused the configured grants, within the same periodicity, following the configured grant carrying a PDU including the last data of the burst.

-Editor’s note: FFS how the MAC entity determines whether a configured uplink grant is going to be used for PUSCH transmission or not.
+If the MAC entity determines that a configured uplink grant is not going to be used for PUSCH transmission, it sends an indication to lower layers about this decision.

+NOTE X: It is left to UE implementation how MAC detects an EoDB.

 When the configured uplink grant is released by upper layers, all the corresponding configurations shall be released and all corresponding uplink grants shall be cleared.

 The MAC entity shall: